levenc/posologyr/README.md

 structural model, the required covariates, and the variance covariance matrix.

-Following the same structure, it is fairly easy to implement new models.
+Following the same structure, new models can be implemented.

 ``` r
 # Residual error model